Cult of the Divine

 These stories of Azazel and the Serpent demonstrate that certain spirits take an interest in humans, revealing to us occult or secret knowledge, giving us access to our ‘cunning fire’, our power as witches.

-Lilith, the Queen of Demons
+The Queen of Demons Lilith

 The Subversive Guides of Witches